astral-sh/uv/docs/configuration/indexes.md

 `--extra-index-url` command-line options for compatibility, where `--index-url` defines the default index and `--extra-index-url` defines additional indexes.

-These options can be used in conjunction with the `[[tool.uv.index]]` configuration option, and use the same prioritization rules:
+These options can be used in conjunction with the `[[tool.uv.index]]` configuration option, and follow the same prioritization rules:

 - The default index is always treated as lowest priority, whether defined via the legacy `--index-url` argument, the recommended `--default-index` argument, or a `[[tool.uv.index]]` entry